uf-aiaos/uf-aiaos.github.io/README.md

-# The Animal Artificial Intelligence Lab
+# The Artificial Intelligence in Animal Omics Sciences Lab